codekushi/howsyourday/README.md

 - user.html for profile page
 - welcome.html for homepage
 - write.html for writing post
-## cornjob.text - for scheduled deletions in filesystem
+## cornjob.text - for scheduled deletions in filesystem(if deployed)
 - The app states it deletes Posts at 23:59 PM everyday.
 As I have used PostgresSql Database which doesn't have ant events and triggers I have used cornjob for this task.
 So on scheduled time the cornjob deletes Posts table data which automatically deletes Comments table data and also images for respective posts in filesystem
 ## requirements.txt to install requried packages